 - Distance from the University (top: farthest distance away)

 Gender identities and application preferences are not factors in the priority system, however they are considered while rooms are assigned.

 Residents are required to obtain tenant insurance to cover their personal belongings and public liability during the term of the residence agreement and any renewals or extensions thereof, at their own expense.
 It is recommended that coverage for loss or damage to personal property be on an “All risks” basis.
 Such insurance shall be subject to the terms, conditions, deductibles and exclusions that are usual and customary for this type of insurance.
 Housing & Residence Life does not purchase protection for personal property.

-- Ensure all group members have been accepted to Toronto Metropolitan
+- Ensure all group members have been accepted to Toronto Met

 - Ensure all group members complete their application to residence before the application deadline